google/skia-buildbot/skolo/ansible/switchboard/roles/install_test_machine_monitor/README.md

 ## Description

 Installs `test_machine_monitor` to the machine and arranges for it to run at startup.
-Installs Foundry Bot as well, which TMM optionally uses to field Bazel RBE tasks.
-Does _not_ restart `test_machine_monitor` or Foundry Bot if an old copy is already running; reboot to bring up the new version.
+Installs command_wrapper as well, which TMM optionally uses to field Kingsford tasks.
+Does _not_ restart `test_machine_monitor` if an old copy is already running; reboot to bring up the new version.

 ## Variables Required